Stencyl/stencylpedia/resources/website/repo-extensions.md

 Repositories are collections of related extensions (both toolset and engine) that are hosted together on a site and can be selectively installed.
 In this way, you can pick and choose which extensions you wish to install.

-> *If you've used an IDE such as Eclipse, repositories are like sites for plugins.*

 ## The Repositories